globulus/simi/README.md

 Objects are pass-by-reference.

+#### Value conversions
+* Numbers can be converted to Strings via the toString() method.
+* Conversely, Strings can be converted to Numbers by using the toNumber() method, but be aware that invoking this method may produce NumberFormatException that needs to be handled via the *rescue* block.
+* Objects (and all their derivations) have a toString() method that prints a human-readable representation of the object.
+* If you wish to have a custom representation of a class, override the toString() method in it.

 ### Classes
 Šimi is a fully object-oriented languages, with classes being used to define reusable object templates.
 A class consists of a name, list of superclasses, and a body that contains constants and methods:
 ```ruby